Russia taking ''operational pause'' in Ukraine, analysts say | Law-Order

 Shelling continued in Ukraine's east, where at least nine civilians were killed and six wounded in 24 hours, Ukrainian officials said.

-Ukraine's presidential office said in its Thursday morning update that cities and villages in seven Ukrainian regions were shelled in the past day.
+Ukraine's presidential office said in its morning update that cities and villages in seven of the country's regions were shelled in the past day.
 Most of the civilian deaths occurred in Donetsk province, where fighting is ongoing.
 Seven civilians were killed there, including a child, the presidential office said.
+Later Thursday, a missile hit a residential area in the Donetsk city of Kramatorsk, killing one civilian and injuring at least six, officials said.
+Burning cars and broken trees smoldered at the scene of the strike, which left a crater in the center of a courtyard.
+Volodymyr, 66, a resident who declined to provide his full name, sat in his overturned apartment, covered in blood.

-Ten cities and villages came under shelling in Donetsk, and 35 buildings were destroyed, including a school, a vocational college and a hospital, officials said.
+“I was just sitting and drinking tea, and then there was an explosion,'' he told Associated Press journalists. ''You can see the result of it.”
+Asked if he felt safe staying in his Kramatorsk apartment building block, he responded: “Is it safe right now anywhere in Ukraine?
+It all just happened in one moment, and that was it.”
+In all, 10 cities and villages came under shelling in Donetsk, and 35 buildings were destroyed, including a school, a vocational college and a hospital, officials said.
 Donetsk is part of the Donbas, a mostly Russian-speaking industrial region where Ukraine's most experienced soldiers are concentrated.
 Pro-Russian separatists have fought Ukrainian forces and controlled much of the Donbas for eight years.

-''As a result, some of the Ukrainian military personnel were destroyed, the rest fled," the ministry said.

-Ukraine also said that Russia fired two missiles targeting a Moldovan-flagged oil tanker in the Black Sea, setting it ablaze.
+Russian President Vladimir Putin recognized the independence of two self-proclaimed republics there just before Russia invaded Ukraine on Feb.
+24. Putin on Monday claimed victory in Luhansk, the other province constituting the Donbas, after Ukrainian forces withdrew from the last city they controlled there.
+The governor of Luhansk, Serhiy Haidai, denied Wednesday that the Russians had completely captured the province.
+In Kharkiv, Ukraine's second-largest city, a boarding school was hit, but no one was injured.
+The Kharkiv region, which lies along the border with Russia, is under daily shelling, and two civilians were killed there over the past 24 hours.

+Ukraine's Operational Command South said in a statement that Ukrainian military units had cleared Snake Island, an outpost off Ukraine's southwestern coast vital for guaranteeing sea lanes out of Odesa, home to Ukraine's biggest port.
+The command group said that in addition to planting Ukraine's flag on the island, the Ukrainian military also destroyed left behind Russian military equipment, describing the discovery of “abandoned ammunition and vast ruins.''
+The Russian Defense Ministry said Thursday that a Russian military aircraft launched a missile strike on the island as Ukrainian forces attempted to plant the flag. ''As a result, some of the Ukrainian military personnel were destroyed, the rest fled,” the ministry said.
+The claim could not be immediately verified.
+When Russian troops withdrew from Snake Island on June 30, the Defense Ministry described it as a “a goodwill gesture” to ensure Ukrainian grain and other exports could resume.
+Ukraine said Russia also fired two missiles targeting a Moldovan-flagged oil tanker in the Black Sea, setting it ablaze.

-Ukraine's southern military command said the strike hit the Millennial Spirit, which has over 500 tons of diesel fuel on board.
-Ukraine says one missile struck the ship, while the other went wide.
+Ukraine's southern military command said the strike hit the Millennial Spirit, which carried over 500 tons of diesel fuel.
+Ukrainian officials said one missile struck the ship, while the other went wide.
 Social media images showed smoke rising off the coast of Odesa on Thursday morning.

 The ship has been without a crew, drifting at sea since the start of the war in February.
 Russia did not immediately acknowledge the strike on the vessel.
 The ship's tracking devices have been down since it was abandoned by its crew.